Reunion 2020 Highlights

 7:30 - 8:30 p.m.
 EDT

 Join us for our annual Reunion performance event as we celebrate Columbia GS being home to some of the world's greatest performing artists.
-Viewers will enjoy performances by the Columbia Ballet Collaborative and Columbia Repertory Ballet, followed by a conversation with Keith Roberts '17GS, '20BUS, Director of Repertoire at American Ballet Theatre.
-Several Columbia artists will reflect on what it means to transition from the stage to the classroom, and how they have weathered the last year without live audiences.
+Viewers will enjoy performances by the Columbia Ballet Collaborative and Columbia Repertory Ballet, followed by a conversation with Keith Roberts '17GS, '20BUS, Director of Repertoire at American Ballet Theatre and Sasha Gorrell '10GS, former member of Boston Ballet and American Ballet Theatre.
+Columbia artists will reflect on what it means to transition from the stage to the classroom, and how they have weathered the last year without live audiences.

 About Keith Roberts '17GS, '20BUS